w3f/polkadot-spec/docs/chap-host-api.md

         (param $data i64) (result i32))

 Arguments
-- `data`: a pointer-size ([Definition 203](chap-host-api#defn-runtime-pointer-size)) to the iterated items from which the trie root gets formed.
+- `data`: a pointer-size ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer-size)) to the iterated items from which the trie root gets formed.
 The items consist of a SCALE encoded array containing arbitrary key/value pairs (tuples).

-- `result`: a pointer ([Definition 202](chap-host-api#defn-runtime-pointer)) to the buffer containing the 256-bit trie root.
+- `result`: a pointer ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer)) to the buffer containing the 256-bit trie root.

 #### B.7.1.2.
 Version 2 - Prototype {#id-version-2-prototype-9}